(Profile #3 - 1950s)

 This profile is part of a chronological series about DC Comics’ Catwoman.
-As such it is meant to be read after the first two articles, which cover her appearances during the 1940s.
+Wot goes :

-This profile focuses on her 1950s material.
+Here we’ll focus on her 1950s material.
 Though it includes comparisons to her 1940s material, it doesn’t use any information from after the 1950s.
-See the FAQ about “emergent history profile” if that intrigues.
+See the FAQ about “emergent history profiles” if that intrigues.

 - Real Name: Selina Kyle.